Undergraduate Student Academic Integrity Policy

 - Restitution: Restitution may be imposed on students whose violation of these standards has involved monetary loss or damage.
 Restitution as imposed by the board will be regarded by the University as a financial obligation to the University.

 Hold on records: The University may withhold transcripts, grades, degrees, diplomas, or other official records pending the disposition of cases.

-- If the complainant is not on contract or in residence on the campus, he or she shall have the right to defer the procedure until his or her return.
+- If the complainant is not on contract or in residence on the campus, they shall have the right to defer the procedure until their return.
 Similarly, if the procedure would normally occur during the summer and the student is not enrolled in any summer session, the procedure may be deferred until the fall semester at the student's request.

 - Each department must submit to the academic dean its written process for hearing appeals.
-Likewise, each academic dean must submit to the provost and vice president for academic affairs his or her written process for hearing appeals.
-These processes must, as a minimum, provide notice to all involved parties and must provide an opportunity for all parties to be heard by a neutral fact finder or body who will render a decision and permit the accused to have an adviser.
+Likewise, each academic dean must submit to the Provost and Vice President for Academic Affairs their written process for hearing appeals.
+These processes must, as a minimum, provide notice to all involved parties and must provide an opportunity for all parties to be heard by a neutral fact finder or body who will render a decision and permit the accused to have an advisor.
 Such policies and procedures should be readily available to all students of the department.

-- A written statement of the decision and relevant materials shall be placed in the student's academic file and sent to the student's academic adviser and department chair.
-In the absence of a student appeal, the recommended sanctions from the department and dean's level should be forwarded from the dean's office to the provost for action.
+- A written statement of the decision and relevant materials shall be placed in the student's academic file and sent to the student's academic advisor and department chair.
+In the absence of a student appeal, the recommended sanctions from the department and dean's level should be forwarded from the dean's office to the Provost for action.